Charnjot333/Tableau-Projects/Bike Sales Analysis/README.md

 Import the dataset (available in this repository).

-3. Open the Tableau workbook provided (electric_vehicle_analysis.twb).
+3. Open the Tableau workbook provided (bike sales.twbx).

 4. Explore Dashboards: